Help Your Child Avoid the Health Risks of Obesity

 Some other tips:

 • Limit sugar.
-The latest dietary recommendations leaving site icon call for children under age two to eat no added sugar.
-For kids over 2, limit added sugars to less than 10 percent of their calories for the day.
+The latest dietary recommendations leaving site icon call for infants and children under age 11 to eat no added sugar.

 • Offer new foods to try.
 It may take time before your child likes new things, so don’t give up too soon.